-COMMUNITY SERVICES COMMISSION reviews and provides recommendations relating to the city's parks, beaches, and recreational facilities.
-The Commission meets the 2nd

-Wednesday of each month at 6:00 p.m. in the Council Chambers.
+COMMUNITY SERVICES COMMISSION was established in 1965, by MC 2.64.010, which reviews and provides recommendations relating to the city's parks, beaches, and recreational facilities.
+The Commission meets the second Wednesday of each month at 6:00 p.m. in the Council Chambers.
 Staff support is provided by the Community Services Department at (714) 536-5434.